roberthenley/memory_game/README.md

 - Performance: will card model state transitions that don't effect visibility cost too much to rebuild?

 ## Additional features TBD
-- Fix GamePage and CardView so they scale properly to the display without scrolling
 - Improve win/loss notification UI
 - Adjustable card layout / card count - improve HomePage, so it's not so bare-bones
 - Adjustable play difficulty (by adjusting game time and face-up display time)
 - Add Golden tests?
-- Animate card flipping (consider leveraging flip_card package)
+- Animate card flipping (consider leveraging the flip_card package)
 - Internationalization
 - Persistent application state
 - Transition to Null Safety
-- Mute the white/black color contrast
+- Mute the white/black color contrast slightly

+## Known issues
+- GameBoardView doesn't scale properly to the display without scrolling.
+- GameModel isn't as immutable as I'd like; I don't see a clean way to default a computed value into _durationSeconds.
+- GameModel doesn't validate that card count hasn't changed.
+- The app structure is not idiomatic Flutter.
+For example, the GameStateMachine draws more on my experience from Elm.